My Pet Humans

 “How is this part of your yard when this is my house?”
 I snap.

 He stands up to his full height, and I take a step back.
-Like me, he’s a tuxedo cat: black and white only, but he has a mostly white face except for the black, human-looking goatee beard on his chin.
+Like me, he’s a tuxedo cat: black and white only.
+He has a mostly white face except for the black, human-looking goatee beard on his chin.
 That is intimidating enough, but what’s worse is the fact he’s also twice my size.

 I look at my house, then back at him, then back to the house.
 On the one paw, I want to go in, but on the other paw, this is my property, and I’m not going to simply let him have it.